andrew/ultimate-awesome/README.md

 - [awesome-solana-nfts](https://github.com/ilmoi/awesome-solana-nfts) - A curated list of Solana NFT protocols, repos & community tools.
 - [awesome-terminals](https://github.com/cdleon/awesome-terminals) - Terminal Emulators.
 - [awesome-quill](https://github.com/quilljs/awesome-quill) - A curated list of awesome things related to Quill.
-- [awesome-instruction-dataset](https://github.com/yaodongC/awesome-instruction-dataset) - A collection of open-source dataset to train instruction-following LLMs (ChatGPT,LLaMA,Alpaca).
 - [awesome-mobile-ctf](https://github.com/xtiankisutsa/awesome-mobile-ctf) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
 Most of them are android based due to the popularity of the platform. .
+- [awesome-instruction-dataset](https://github.com/yaodongC/awesome-instruction-dataset) - A collection of open-source dataset to train instruction-following LLMs (ChatGPT,LLaMA,Alpaca).
 - [awesome-mobile-CTF](https://github.com/xtiankisutsa/awesome-mobile-CTF) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
 Most of them are android based due to the popularity of the platform. .
+- [AwesomeAnimeResearch](https://github.com/SerialLain3170/AwesomeAnimeResearch) - Papers, repository and other data about anime or manga research.
+Please let me know if you have information that the list does not include.
 - [awesome-functional-programming](https://github.com/lucasviola/awesome-functional-programming) - :alien: A curated list of functional programming resources such as blog posts, communities, discussion topics, wikis and more.
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.
 - [awesome-uni-app](https://github.com/aben1188/awesome-uni-app) - Awesome for uni-app！ 基于Vue.js的跨平台多端应用前端框架uni-app一站式开发资源汇总.